orbitalquark/textadept/doc/manual.md

 - - -

-Since Textadept is entirely scriptable with Lua, the editor has superb support for editing Lua code.
+Since Textadept is almost entirely scriptable with Lua, the editor has superb support for editing Lua code.
 Textadept provides syntax autocompletion and documentation for the Lua and Textadept APIs.

 ![ta Autocompletion](images/adeptsense_ta.png)
 &nbsp;&nbsp;&nbsp;&nbsp;